8. The common collector transistor

 The function of each of the components is the following:

-It must be taken into account that the transistor can only amplify positive currents, so it is necessary to add a small positive current to the input alternating current (positive and negative) for the transistor to work correctly.
+• A direct voltage generator adds 4 Volts to the alternating voltage.
+It must be taken into account that the transistor can only amplify positive currents, so it is necessary to add an alternating positive voltage to avoid negative voltages.

-The NPN transistor receives a voltage signal through the base with little current and maintains that same voltage at the emitter, minus the voltage of about 0.65 volts that always exists between base and emitter.
+• The NPN transistor receives a voltage signal through the base with little current and maintains that same voltage at the emitter, minus a small voltage of 0.65 volts that always exists between base and emitter.

 The current that arrives through the base is amplified so that it circulates, multiplied, through the collector and through the emitter.

-Resistor R3 receives the current from the emitter and converts it into output voltage.
+• Resistor R2 receives the current from the emitter and converts it into output voltage.

-Modify the value of resistor R2 so that it is 20kOhm.
+5. Modify the value of resistor R1 so that it is 20kOhm.
 Draw the graph of the output voltage.

-What happens to the output voltage when resistance R2 increases?
+What happens to the output voltage when resistance R1 increases?

-Change the value of the output resistor R3 to 1000 Ohms in the simulator.
+6. In the simulator, increase the value of the output resistor R2 to 1000 Ohms.